-U.S. Bank National Association is a national banking association and a wholly-owned subsidiary of U.S. Bancorp, which is currently ranked as the sixth largest bank holding company in the United States with total assets exceeding \$228 billion as of December 31, 2007.
-As of December 31, 2007, U.S. Bancorp served approximately 14.2 million customers, operated 2,518 branch offices in 24 states and had over 50,000 employees.
+U.S. Bancorp, with total assets exceeding \$264 billion as of March 31, 2009, is the parent company of U.S. Bank National Association, the sixth largest commercial bank in the United States.
+As of March 31, 2009, U.S. Bancorp served approximately 15.8 million customers, operated 2,800 branch offices in 24 states and had over 54,000 employees.
 A network of specialized U.S. Bancorp offices across the nation, inside and outside its 24-state footprint, provides a comprehensive line of banking, brokerage, insurance, investment, mortgage, trust and payment services products to consumers, businesses, governments and institutions.

 U.S. Bank National Association has one of the largest corporate trust businesses in the country with offices in 46 U.S. cities.
-The indenture will be administered from U.S. Bank National Association's corporate trust office located at 425 Walnut St. Cincinnati Ohio 45202.
+The indenture will be administered from U.S. Bank National Association's corporate trust office located at 425 Walnut St., Cincinnati, Ohio 45202.
 The telephone number of the indenture trustee is (513) 632-4582.

 U.S. Bank National Association has provided corporate trust services since 1924.
-As of December 31, 2007, U.S. Bank National Association was acting as trustee with respect to over 85,000 issuances of securities with an aggregate outstanding principal balance of over \$2.4 trillion.
+As of March 31, 2009, U.S. Bank National Association was acting as trustee with respect to over 76,000 issuances of securities with an aggregate outstanding principal balance of over \$2.3 trillion.
 This portfolio includes corporate and municipal bonds, mortgage-backed and asset-backed securities and collateralized debt obligations.

-As of December 31, 2007, U.S. Bank National Association (and its affiliate U.S. Bank Trust National Association) was acting as trustee on 99 issuances of student loan-backed securities with an outstanding aggregate principal balance of approximately \$47,297,900,000.
+As of March 31, 2009, U.S. Bank National Association (and its affiliate U.S. Bank Trust National Association) was acting as trustee on 142 issuances of student loan-backed securities with an outstanding aggregate principal balance of approximately \$55,367,500,000.